OWASP/owasp-summit-2017/Working-Sessions/CISO/Application-Security-Guide-for-CISO.md

 ### Synopsis and Takeaways

-Outcome 1 – What topics would you like covered in the new CISO guide? (unranked)
+**Outcome 1 – What topics would you like covered in the new CISO guide? (unranked)**

 - Incorporate reference to outcomes of 2017 Summit CISO track
 - Expand to include new tools/technologies
 - Expand to include compliance with GDPR
 - Expand on new emerging technology risks and provide risk Mitigation Guidance (e.g. APIs, proliferation, and Micro-services/interoperability, Biometrics, Cloud (internal and external), strategies for managing risk in Cloud environments)
-- Expand on Risk Management Strategies For Vendors, Provisioning, Supply-Chain Risks
+- Expand on Risk Management Strategies for Vendors, Provisioning, Supply-Chain Risks
 - Expand on new evolving threats facing web Applications (e.g. 0-day exploits
 - Add reference to handbooks and  playbooks for CISO’s managed process
 - Where to provide guidance or where to put a focus, e.g., 5,000 applications in different countries, where to allocate security resources in such a situation